nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###11 Help

-Should you forget how to do any of the commands, you can simply type help in the command box and <kbd>Enter</kbd>.
+Should you forget how to use any of the commands, you can simply type help in the command box and <kbd>Enter</kbd>.
 This opens a window showing the command summary for your quick reference.
-If you need more in-depth details like advanced features of each command, please refer back to this user guide.
+If you need more in-depth details like the advanced features of each command, please refer back to this user guide.

 > Format: **help**